President Obama continued his goodwill tour this week with stops at the Capitol to meet with House and Senate Republicans.

 Topics included the Keystone XL pipeline and immigration as well as budget and debt issues, including entitlement reform.
 The president even announced the news of a new pope being selected during the meeting.

 There were some complaints and skepticism voiced by Rep. James Lankford of Oklahoma, the Republican Policy Committee chairman, and others that Obama was more interested in campaigning with an eye to the 2014 midterm elections than in solving the nation’s problems.

 But Rep. Vern Buchanan, R-Fla., said the president did offer to work on entitlement reform, and that “we need to take him up on the offer, and seize the moment.”

 “It wasn’t like the prime minister appearing before the House of Commons,” said Dennis Ross, R-Fla., who was among those who said the discussion’s tone was respectful.
 But, he added, “You want to believe everything he said, but you also want to verify.”

-This article appears in the March 14, 2013, edition of National Journal Daily as GOP Will Stick by Its Strategy, Despite Obama.
+This article appears in the March 14, 2013 edition of NJ Daily as GOP Will Stick by Its Strategy, Despite Obama.